If you’re a first-time jewelry designer trying to navigate the jewelry world, it’s important to understand the manufacturing process.

 In the final stage, a polisher works to make sure the metal is polished to perfection so it’s as shiny as possible.
 Any final additions such as engravings are also applied.
 Finally, the jewelry is inspected and each detail is analyzed to make sure production was successful.

-Now that you know the basic jewelry manufacturing process, you’ll be in a much better position when working with your chosen studio or production companies.
+Now that you know the basic jewelry manufacturing process, you’ll be in a much better position when working with your chosen studio or production companies, especially if you're starting your own jewelry business.
 If you have any questions about any stage of jewelry manufacturing, from design to finishing, feel free to send us an email!

 By Peter Vey on 10/26/2018